opencv/opencv/modules/core/doc/operations_on_arrays.rst

 Here a 3D vector transformation is shown.
 In case of a 2D vector transformation, the ``z`` component is omitted.

 .. note:: The function transforms a sparse set of 2D or 3D vectors.
-If you want to transform an image using perspective transformation, use :cpp:func:`warpPerspective` .
-If you have an inverse problem, that is, you want to compute the most probable perspective transformation out of several pairs of corresponding points, you can use :cpp:func:`getPerspectiveTransform` or :cpp:func:`findHomography` .
+If you want to transform an image using perspective transformation, use :ocv:func:`warpPerspective` .
+If you have an inverse problem, that is, you want to compute the most probable perspective transformation out of several pairs of corresponding points, you can use :ocv:func:`getPerspectiveTransform` or :ocv:func:`findHomography` .

 .. seealso::

-    :cpp:func:`transform`,
+    :ocv:func:`transform`,
-    :cpp:func:`warpPerspective`,
+    :ocv:func:`warpPerspective`,
-    :cpp:func:`getPerspectiveTransform`,
+    :ocv:func:`getPerspectiveTransform`,
-    :cpp:func:`findHomography`
+    :ocv:func:`findHomography`

 phase
 -----

-.. cpp:function:: void phase(InputArray x, InputArray y, OutputArray angle, bool angleInDegrees=false)
+.. ocv:function:: void phase(InputArray x, InputArray y, OutputArray angle, bool angleInDegrees=false)

     Calculates the rotation angle of 2D vectors.